kacpertopol/myblog/blog_gen_dark.md

 ```
 The implementation is simple and just carefully swaps rows and columns.
 This operation is
 obvious in 1 or 2 and
-more subtle in 4 and 5 where we have to additionally swap the indeces inside each matrix element.
+more subtle in 4 and 5 where we have to additionally swap the indexes inside each matrix element.

 To verify that this works let's try:
 ```Mathematica
 matrixFormiM[{1 , 5} , {1 , 5}][transposeiM[tMat]]
 ```
-The result is what we would probobly expect:
+The result is what we would probably expect:
 $$
 \left(
 \begin{array}{cccccccc}